|

 could be quickly assessed in relaltion to topography and either accepted

-Acknowledgements The support of Sun
+or dismissed.
+The support of Sun

 Malaysia Petroleum Company is gratefully appreciated.
 In addition, we